authelia/authelia/docs/content/en/roadmap/active/openid-connect.md

   * `ES256`, `ES384`, `ES512`
 * [Custom Authorization Policies / RBAC](#client-rbac):
   * Policies can be mapped to individual clients and reused
-  * Match criteria is only subjects as this is the only effective thing that is constant during the life of an authorization
+  * Match criteria is only subjects as this is the only effective thing that is deterministic during the life of an authorization

 ### Beta 7